English as a Second Language Placement Exam (ESLPE)

 What do I need in order to take the exam online?

-You will need your Bruincard or photo ID, your ID number (if you don’t have your Bruincard yet), and access to a computer with a camera, an internet connection, and a keyboard.
+You will need your Bruincard or photo ID and access to a computer with a camera, audio capacity, an internet connection, and a keyboard.

-What if I missed the ESLPE exam date?
+What if I missed the ESLPE window I registered for?